WINK-TV: History

 However, Fort Myers is sandwiched between Miami–Fort Lauderdale (channels 2, 4, 6, 7 and 10) and West Palm Beach (channels 5 and 12) to the east and Tampa Bay (channels 3, 8, 10, and 13) to the north.
 This created a large doughnut in southwest Florida where there could be only one VHF license.
 WINK-TV was fortunate to gain that license, and as a result was the only local station that provided a clear picture to outlying portions of the market until cable television arrived in the mid-1970s.
 Although there was no station on channel 9 in the immediate area, it was occupied in Orlando, which was too close to Fort Myers to reallocate.

 The station has identified almost exclusively with its call letters since the mid-1980s.
 This is due in large part to the extremely high penetration of cable and satellite in Southwest Florida—one of the highest in the nation.
 Cable and satellite are all but essential for acceptable television reception in much of the market, even in the digital age.

 On October 20, 2007, WINK-TV became the first television station in Southwest Florida to begin broadcasting in high definition.
 In January 2008, several programming changes were made on WINK-TV.
-It began airing The Early Show (which was replaced by CBS This Morning in January 2012, which in turn was replaced by CBS Mornings in September 2021) in its entirety after CBS began requiring all of its affiliates to air the full two-hour broadcast of the program.
+It began airing The Early Show in its entirety after CBS began requiring all of its affiliates to air the full two-hour broadcast of the program.

-During the landfall of Hurricane Ian on September 28, 2022, the station's studio in downtown Fort Myers was inundated by storm surge flooding from nearby Billy Creek, knocking WINK-TV, WXCW and their sister radio stations off the air.
+During the landfall of Hurricane Ian on September 28, 2022, the station's studio on Palm Beach Boulevard in downtown Fort Myers was inundated by storm surge flooding from nearby Billy Creek, knocking WINK-TV, WXCW and their sister radio stations off the air.
 On September 30, WINK-TV returned to the air from a makeshift studio at its transmitter site, though using WXCW's main channel to broadcast the WINK-TV schedule.
+Operations returned to the main facility after repairs a week later.

+Hurricane Ian's impact on the station ultimately prompted the company to seek a new facility that would not be as susceptible to flooding.
+In mid-2023, the company purchased its current building on Corporate Lakes Drive in Gateway.
+After heavily renovating the building, WINK-TV relocated to the new facility on January 12, 2026.